qupath/qupath-docs/docs/starting/help.rst

 .. tip::
   There's also a fantastic forum post introducing QuPath from a user's perspective `here <https://forum.image.sc/t/qupath-intro-choose-your-own-analysis-adventure/27906>`_.

-If your needs for instruction are more modest, it's always worthwhile to try hovering your mouse over nearby buttons or input controls - there's a good chance that an explanation will popup to explain what the control does.
+If your needs for instruction are more modest, it's always worthwhile to try hovering your mouse over nearby buttons or input controls - there's a good chance that an explanation will pop up to explain what the control does.

 Help for v0.1.2